Can They Be Used Interchangeably?

 - place another adjective between any and thing.

-'any thing' is any is an indefinite determiner modifying the noun 'thing'.
 If you want to put another adjective between 'any' and 'thing', you need 'any thing' as opposed to 'anything'.

 - refer to 'things', not 'a thing'.